David Worrall: Port Vale

 He started the 2019–20 season playing in central midfield in a 4–3–3 formation as Manny Oyeleke picked up an injury, and himself played with a face mask on after having his nose broken in a 1–1 draw with Salford City.
 On 23 November, he was sent off after the final whistle in a 2–1 defeat at Scunthorpe United for a confrontation with Matty Lund.
 Askey returned him to the starting eleven after his suspension was served and Worrall told the media that "I love it here... this club seems to be perfect.
 I feel the way the manager wants me to play suits me down to a tee".
 He made his 100th appearance for the club in a 4–1 loss at Manchester City in the FA Cup third round on 4 January.
-He signed a new two-and-half-year contract the following month.
+He signed a new two-and-a-half-year contract the following month.
 He also began coaching in the club's academy.
 After a public vote held in February 2020, he was named by The Sentinel as Port Vale's best winger of the 2010s with 44% of the vote, ahead of Jennison Myrie-Williams (32%).
-He had the second highest key passes – defined as the final pass leading to a shot at goal from a team mate – average in English football at the point the 2019–20 League Two season was ended.
-He won Port Vale's Player of the Year award, as well as the Supporter’s Club award, the Away Travel Player of the Year award, and a joint Player's Player of the Year award (with Luke Joyce).
+He had the second-highest key passes – defined as the final pass leading to a shot at goal from a teammate – average in English football at the point the 2019–20 League Two season was ended.
+He won Port Vale's Player of the Year award, as well as the Supporter's Club award, the Away Travel Player of the Year award, and a joint Player's Player of the Year award (with Luke Joyce).

 Worrall was one of League Two's leading assist makers in the 2020–21 campaign, ending with ten assists from 37 league games, behind only Carlisle United's Callum Guy on 14.
-He was named as Official Away Travel Player of the Year at the club's end of season awards and was named on the League Two team of the season at the EFL’s end of season awards.
+He was named on the League Two Team of the Week for his performance during the 6–3 win at Bolton Wanderers on 5 December.
+He was named as Official Away Travel Player of the Year at the club's end of season awards.
+He was named on the League Two Team of the Season at the EFL's end-of-season awards.
 He was also named on the League Two Team of the Season at the EFL Awards.